Klaus Schulze: 2000s

 In 2005 he began re-releasing his classic solo and Wahnfried albums with bonus tracks of unreleased material recorded at roughly the same time as the original works.
 In the latter part of the decade, Schulze produced albums and staged numerous live appearances with Lisa Gerrard.

 2010s

 Big in Japan: Live in Tokyo 2010 was Schulze's fortieth album, and its release in September 2010 marked the beginning of his fifth decade as a solo musician.
 The Japan concerts were to be his last live performances.

 His next album, Shadowlands, was released in February 2013, quickly to be followed by the release of The Schulze–Schickert Session 1975, a rare long-unreleased collaboration, in March 2013.
 After a hiatus of several years, he returned to the studio in 2018 for another album, Silhouettes.
 Much of the album was recorded in a single take.

-2020s
+Death

-Schulze died on 26 April 2022 following a long illness.
+Schulze died on 26 April 2022 following years of kidney disease and kidney dialysis.
 His final album, Deus Arrakis, was released on 1 July 2022.